 By this point in the film’s proceedings it’s made clear to the viewer that Ann and Mama are in many ways quite similar, inasmuch as they’re both driven to do what is best for Baby as they see fit – Ann gets the sassy line, “When you’re a winner, Alba, the prospect of losing doesn’t even exist”.

 The party scene leads to the film’s final reel, where the situation of who best Baby should be with steps up a few notches, with kidnap, blackmail, enticement and the sure prospect of murder ahead.
 And its in this final act that a lot of the themes and motifs that Post carefully foreshadows through dialogue and visuals pay off, although for a film originally aimed at the grindhouse, drive-in market, and promoted as a sleazy, transgressively sexual horror, it’s gore-free although masterfully shot and directed (For example, Post makes bravura use of low angles, for a Baby POV).
-Not for nothing was Ted Post in demand as a director for hire, and indeed in the same year shot Magnum Force, the sequel to Dirty Harry – he’d also directed the underrated Planet of the Apes sequel, Beneath The Planet of The Apes, which cleverly cut a few corners when presenting a post-apocalyptic, subterranean New York by taking standing sets from Hello Dolly! and covering them with Styrofoam gunk.
+Not for nothing was Ted Post in demand as a director for hire, and indeed in the same year shot Magnum Force, the sequel to Dirty Harry – he’d also directed the underrated Planet of the Apes sequel, Beneath The Planet of The Apes, which cleverly cut a few corners when presenting a post-apocalyptic, subterranean New York by taking standing sets of Grand Central Station from Hello Dolly! and covering them with Styrofoam gunk.